 After staying clear from anime for a few years.
-I got into Legend of Galactic heroes last year as recommended by the Waypont (now Vice Games) podcast.
-As a fan of both the political themes of earlier seasons Game of Thrones and political themes in science fiction, I was fascinated by their description of a show that has both strategic space battles and a sober observation of both a liberal democracy in crisis and a feudal culture transitioning to “enlightened” despotism.
+I got into Legend of Galactic heroes last year as recommended by the Waypoint podcast.
+As a fan of both the political themes of earlier seasons Game of Thrones and political themes in science fiction in general, I was fascinated by their description of a show that has both strategic space battles and a sober observation of both a liberal democracy in crisis and a feudal culture transitioning to “enlightened” despotism.

 A minor faction that schemes behind the curtain is the autonomous state of Fezzan.
 The small state occupying one planet that trades between the Alliance and empire through one of two space corridors.
 This nation most likely refers to mercantile city-states such as Venice, Singapore, and Hong Kong.

 The protagonists are Yang Wenli, a reluctant historian and cynical commander for the Alliance and Reinhard von Lohengram, an ambitious petty noble who seeks to rule the empire by deposing the existing imperial dynasty and feudal system.

 In April of this year, I cosplayed as Yang Wenli alongside my friends cosplaying as characters from the 80’s parody meme short film Kung Fury at Awesomecon 2019.
 My costume was a combination of online purchases, using my 3D printer and paint to make badges and clips, and getting reacquainted with sewing machines to sew the neckerchief in the Alliance uniform.
 I ran into only two people in the convention who recognized me in uniform, and one admitted he was more a fan of the Empire over the Alliance.

 The history of Legend of Galactic heroes is shown through isolated episodes that feature Julian Mintz, supporting character and protege of Yang, watching a series of documentaries about human history as he travels through space.